 Tray bakes are quick, easy and just the thing for delicious afternoon tea, bake sales and school fetes.
 From lemon cubes to chocolate slices, serve up these tasty treats with a cup of tea and then pop the leftovers in an air tight container to keep enjoying for days to come...

-We’ve got lots of delicious tray bake recipes to choose from!
+We’ve got 43 easy tray bake recipes that are absolutely delicious!
 Tray bakes are one of the easiest and most fun bakes to make.
 Brownies, flapjacks, blondies, there are so many different types of tray bakes to try – where do you start?
 We’ve got lots of delicious tray bake recipes to choose from, you’re going to be spoilt for choice.

 We’re here to help you find the best tray bake recipe for you.
 Do you prefer chocolate, lemon, something fruity?
 You’ll find the perfect tray bake recipe for you in our collection.